 The Audit and Risk Committee is a committee of the TKAT Board.
 The Board has established the Committee to support it in the discharge of its responsibilities for financial systems, operational controls, governance and risk, including health and safety, at TKAT and all its academies.

-Members: Mr M Swyny (Chair of Committee), Mr J Harrison, Mr S Judge
+Members: Mr M Swyny (Chair of Committee), Mr P Baines, Mr S Judge

 The Finance Committee is a Committee of the Board of TKAT.
 The Finance Committee meet at least three times a year.
 The Board has established the Committee to support it in the discharge of its responsibilities for financial scrutiny and oversight at TKAT and all its academies.